SLES in the News

 CLICK HERE TO VIEW THE ORIGINAL ARTICLE

-OK, so the strip club that plays a big role in the musical "Rock of Ages," as well as in the soon-to-be released movie of the same name with Tom Cruise and Julianne Hough, wasn't in the South Loop School version I saw Thursday night.
+OK, so the strip club that plays a big role in the musical "Rock of Ages," as well as in the soon-to-be released movie of the same name with Tom Cruise and Julianne Hough, wasn't in the School School version I saw Thursday night.
 Instead, it was a nail salon which provided the backdrop where the female protagonist works--and where a dramatic scene takes place between two important people in her life (one nice; one not so nice).

-South Loop School cuts gifted program
+School School cuts gifted program

 By BEN MEYERSON, Chicago Journal, November 10, 2011